ctrlplusb/react-universally/README.md

 Executes `flow-bin`, performing type checking on the source.
 If you really like flow I would recommend getting a plugin for your IDE.
 For Atom I recommend `flow-ide`.

+### `npm run removetypes`

+For those of us not wanting to use `flow`.
+Running this command removes all `flow` types from the src.

+__Warning:__ This is a destructive behavior - it modifies your actual source files.
+Please make sure you commit any existing changes to your src before running this command.

 ## Troubleshooting ##

 ___Q:___ __My project fails to build and execute when I deploy it to my host__